Tony's Story: Taking Medicine for High CholesterolSkip to the navigation

 Tony has done well with getting his cholesterol under control.
 And he's had a notable failure.
 But as Tony tells it, "I've learned as much from the failure as I have from the success.
 Maybe more."

 About 2 years ago, Tony's doctor told him that he had a high risk for heart attack and that his cholesterol was high.
-This meant that Tony, at the age of 55, had to start cholesterol medicine right away.
+This meant that Tony, at the age of 55, started taking cholesterol medicine.
 "It was the fear that did it," admits Tony.
 "I'm about the age my dad was when he had his first heart attack.
 I was willing to do whatever the doctor told me.
 So I did it all—the heart-healthy diet, exercise, and cholesterol medicine.
 It was a lot of work to get used to.
 But my cholesterol went down.
 And my risk went down too.
 After 6 months, I was fit, I'd lost weight, and I felt great.
 I was golden."

 Testing the limits